-Why are flammable substances used as a fuel or held for sale as a fuel at a retail facility excluded from RMP reporting?
+Why are flammable substances that are used as a fuel, or that are held for sale as a fuel, at a retail facility excluded from RMP reporting?

 When originally issued in 1996, the Chemical Accident Prevention rule required facilities having more than a threshold amount of certain flammable substances to submit an RMP by June 21,1999.
 However, shortly before that date, the rule was stayed with respect to flammable substances used as fuel or held for sale as a fuel at a retail facility, so that facilities with such fuels were not required to include them in their initial RMPs.
 In August of 1999, Congress enacted the Chemical Safety Information, Site Security and Fuels Regulatory Relief Act (CSISSFRRA) to permanently remove from the rule flammable substances used as a fuel or held for sale as a fuel at a retail facility (defined in the Act as a “stationary source at which more than one-half of the income is obtained from direct sales to end users or at which more than one-half of the fuel sold, by volume, is sold through a cylinder exchange program”).
 In March 2000, EPA amended the Chemical Accident Prevention Regulations (40 CFR 68) to exclude flammable fuels that are used as fuel or that are held for sale as a fuel at a retail facility.